 - With regard to critical data, conduct regular risk assessments and file the report with relevant agencies (Article 30).

 Most of these obligations need further elaboration.
 For instance, the Law is not clear about the procedure or the time frame regarding the regular data security assessment and reports for critical data.
 More details will have to come from future implementing documents.

 The Law does not explicitly ban cross-border data transactions, nor does it require data localization; rather, it singles out critical data and refers to other legislation.
 (Article 31)

 There are two types of critical data according to the Law: Data generated by critical information infrastructure (CII) operators and by non-CII operators.
 For the highest level of critical data—data generated or collected by the CII operators—the rules in the Cybersecurity Law would apply.
 The Cybersecurity Law requires data generated by the CII operators to be stored in China unless assessed and approved otherwise.
-The cross-border transitions of other critical data collected or generated by non-CII operators will follow other measures formulated by the Cybersecurity Administration of China (CAC) and other agencies.
+The cross-border transitions of other critical data collected or generated by non-CII operators will follow other measures formulated by the Cyberspace Administration of China (CAC) and other agencies.
 The CAC has finalized rules on cybersecurity review and is in the process of developing rules on personal data cross-border transactions.

 Data export restrictions may also apply pursuant to the Export Control Law, which governs export controls of technology-related data.
 (Article 25)

 Under the Law, it is prohibited to provide any data stored in China to a foreign judicial agency or law enforcement, unless with administrative approval.
 (Article 36)

 Chinese police or security agencies, when needed to retrieve data, are also required to follow an approval procedure.
 Individuals and entities shall cooperate if such approval is granted.
 (Article 35)